Huawei Watch 2 Sport

 I am fairly committed to the Apple ecosystem so making a choice between this and an Apple Watch was interesting.
 How much was I going to sacrifice for using an Android Watch with an Apple iPhone?
 I’ll explain more in a minute.

-Here was my wearable criteria
+This was my wearable smartwatch criteria list

 - Have a wrist-based heart monitor